AF-1/lms-dynamicplaylists/README.md

 - The new dynamic playlist should now be listed in DPL, either in the *Not classified* group or in other groups according to what the *-- PlaylistGroups* parameter in your playlist definition says.
 <br><br>

-## Reverting to DynamicPlayList v2

-If you've updated to DPL version 3+ but for some reason prefer to continue using the older deprecated version 2 then download the package with the [DPL v2 plugin](https://github.com/erland/lms-dynamicplaylist), unzip the archive, rename the folder *src* to *DynamicPlayList* and put it into your local plugin folder (see *Installation* above), restart LMS.
-LMS should ignore DPL v3 if you install DPL 2.x this way.
-<br><br>

-## CustomSkip

-I recommend doing as much filtering as possible in your <i>custom dynamic</i> playlist (sql) definition.
-If you have to use CustomSkip please note that the last version of CustomSkip (2.5.8**3**) doesn't seem to properly skip tracks in DPLv3 dynamic playlists.
-If you don't want to revert to DynamicPlayList v2 you can try this:<br>
-- enable **global skipping** in *CustomSkip* settings: set <i>Enable filtering on all playlists</i> to <b>yes</b>
-- download & install the [**revised version of CustomSkip**](https://github.com/AF-1/lms-customskip) without the code that prevents it from properly working with *DynamicPlayList* v**3**
-<br><br>

 ## Misc.
 Misc. notes:
 - You can only **add dynamic playlists to LMS favorites** that *don't request user input*.
 In other words only *one-click* dynamic playlists can be added as LMS favorites (same as in v2).
-- I recommend migrating from the deprecated *MultiLibrary* plugin to native LMS **virtual libraries**.
-You can easily create new virtual libraries using saved **advanced search**es.
-DPL v3 supports playlist parameters (ID, name) and user input selection for virtual libraries.
 - The *Not classified* group in the DPL (home) menu will only show if DPL found dynamic playlists that belong in this group, i.e. if it's not empty.
 <br><br>